zgos/compound-liquidation-manager/README.md

 The contract can be improved to get the rewards accumulated by the user on liquidity provided and redeem it.

-The contract coverage can also be improved to get potential vulnerabilities.
+The contract coverage can also be improved.

 ---
 ### User Interface